polevaultweb/laravel-spark-helpscout/README.md

 #### Laravel

-- Run `composer require polevaultweb/laravel-spark-helpscout`
+- Run `composer require polevaultweb/laravel-spark-helpscout dev-master`
 - Add `Polevaultweb\Laravel\Spark\HelpScout\DynamicAppServiceProvider::class,` to your `providers` array in `config/app.php`

 Add some environment variables to you `.env` file: